 The LE_Clear_Periodic_Advertiser_List command is used to remove all devices from the list of Periodic Advertisers in the Controller.

-This command shall not be used when an LE_Periodic_Advertising_Create_Sync command is pending; if Periodic_Advertising_Create_Sync is pending, the Controller shall return the Command Disallowed (0x0C) error code.
+If this command is used when an LE_Periodic_Advertising_Create_Sync command is pending, the Controller shall return the Command Disallowed (0x0C) error code.

 Command Parameters: